unwiredben/RantDocs/content/queries.md

 >
 ```

-Placing a dollar sign after the dictionary name and subtype will make the query an exclusive query.
+Placing a dollar sign after the table name and subtype will make the query an exclusive query.
 This means that the query will return entries that _only_ have those classes.
 For example, the following query will return places that only have the `indoor` class:
 ```rant
 <place$-indoor>
 ```